marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

    * - option name
      - description
    * - .. option:: appimagekit
-     - path to AppImageKit (download the latest version if not specified).
+     - path to AppImageKit [default: the latest version is downloaded]
-   * - .. option:: bdist_dir
+   * - .. option:: bdist_base
-     - temporary directory for creating the distribution
+     - base directory for creating built distributions
+   * - .. option:: build_dir (-b)
+     - directory of built executables and dependent files
    * - .. option:: dist_dir (-d)
-     - directory to put final built distributions in (default: dist)
+     - directory to put final built distributions in [default: dist]
    * - .. option:: skip_build
      - skip rebuilding everything (for testing/debugging)
    * - .. option:: target_name
-     - name of the file to create
+     - name of the file to create; if the name ends with ".AppImage" then it is used verbatim, otherwise, information about the program version and platform will be added to the installer name [default: use metadata name or name of the first executable].
    * - .. option:: target_version
-     - version of the file to create
+     - version of the file to create [default: metadata version if available]
    * - .. option:: silent (-s)
      - suppress all output except warnings

+.. versionadded:: 7.0

-This is the equivalent help to specify the same options on the command line:
+To specify the same options on the command line, this is the help command that shows the equivalent options:

   .. code-block:: console